 - a double boiler

-- a glass jar for containing oils during weight process
+- a glass jar for containing oils during the weight process

 - lip balm tubes with lids

-- a small containers with lid to store remaining product
+- a small container with a lid to store the remaining product

 - Using the scale, tare the glass measuring cup.